 Asbestos in government assets policies apply to all government departments and impose obligations to manage and control asbestos in government-controlled assets, including workplaces, employee housing and public housing.

-The Department of Housing and Public Works' (DHPW) undertakes a lead agency role on asbestos management for assets managed or controlled by government departments.
-DHPW oversees and supports the implementation of the Queensland Government Asbestos Management Policy for its Assets, which applies to all government departments.
+The Department of Energy and Public Works (EPW) undertakes a lead agency role on asbestos management for assets managed or controlled by government departments.
+EPW oversees and supports the implementation of the Queensland Government Asbestos Management Policy for its Asset (PDF, 560KB), which applies to all government departments.

 Find out more about asbestos in government assets including public schools.

 An Australia-wide ban on the importation, manufacture and use of all forms of asbestos and asbestos containing products took effect from 31 December 2003.
 To complement this ban, the import prohibition on asbestos under the Customs (Prohibited Imports) Regulations 1956 was also introduced.
 Importing asbestos into Australia is only allowed under very limited circumstances.